SB337 Alabama 2014 Session

 - Juvenile court, adoptions, exclusive jurisdiction of termination of parental rights cases, Legislative intent, Sec.
 12-15-114 am'd.

-This bill would restore to the juvenile court exclusive original jurisdiction over all actions for the terminations of parental rights.
+SB337 would give the juvenile court exclusive original jurisdiction over all termination of parental rights cases and make that rule retroactive to 2009.

 - Subjects